 - [bottom segments]: Henry Holiday (1876), two details from an illustration to the chapter The Hunting in Lewis Carroll’s The Hunting of the Snark (woodcut by Joseph Swain)

 The 1674 print is on the right side.
 The animals in that print are based on illustrations by M. Gheeraerts the Elder to Aesop’s Fables.
 (The print now is located at British Museum, BM Satires 1047, reg.no.: 1868,0808.3286.)
 This print depicts William III as well as the allegorical figures for “religion” and “liberty”.
 In his illustration (left side), Henry Holiday probably alluded to that 1674 print.
-It is known that he discussed with Dodgson (Carroll) about the possible allegorical depiction of “care” and “hope”.
+What is evidently known is that he discussed the allegorical depiction of “care” and “hope” with Dodgson/Carroll: